saki-osive/capstone/SETUP.md

 # AUTOMATED SETUP

-Change permission of the script
+1. Change permission of the script

     chmod +x setup.sh

-In the root directory of the project run
+2. In the root directory of the project run

     ./setup.sh

-This will run the databases and your frontend.
+This will set up mongo+minio and your frontend.

+3. In frontend/vue.config.js, add your IP Address in the proxy key

-Go to localhost:9000 and create a bucket by the name `lotlockbucket`
+4. Go to localhost:9000 and create a bucket by the name `lotlockbucket`

-Now in a new terminal run the backend
+5. Now in a new terminal run the backend

     cd backend